SakanaIsReal/TrashScan/README.md

 2. Open the cloned project, then run the command in terminal `flutter pub get`

 ## Known Problems
 - Now the camera in the emulator is not working for some reason.
+To fix the problem, **open it on your phone** via usb debugging.

 ## Getting Started